City could lose 40,000 jobs

 In a note published jointly last week by JPMorgan banking and property analysts, the US investment bank warned of severe job cuts this year and next after an initial 10% cull of staff in debt securitisation, private equity and other investment banking departments hammered by the turmoil in financial markets.

-Yesterday, Prime Minister Gordon Brown met with bank chiefs from Lloyds, Barclays, HSBC, Royal Bank of Scotland and Nationwide as the City struggles with fallout from the US sub-prime crisis and the credit squeeze.
+Yesterday, Prime Minister Gordon Brown met with bank chiefs from Lloyds, Barclays, HSBC, RBS and Nationwide as the City struggles with fallout from the US sub-prime crisis and the credit squeeze.

 If JPMorgan’s estimate is right, the shake-out will be even more serious than the one that followed the bursting of the dotcom bubble back in 2001.
 The new figure also indicates the days of multi-million-pound bonuses are over, at least for the medium-term.